sarahseewhy/transaction-dashboard/README.md

 ### Requirements

-You must have `python3`, `pip3`, and `pipenv` installed in order to install, run, and test the application.
+You must have `python3`, `pip3`, and `pipenv` installed in order to install, run, and test the app.

-The application uses a `.env` file to set required environment variables.
+The app uses a `.env` file to set required environment variables.

 Create a `.env` file in the root project directory and add the following configuration: